iterative/dvc.org/content/docs/command-reference/run.md

   reason.

-- `--outs-persist <path>` - declare output file or directory that will not be removed when `dvc repro` starts (but it will still be overwritten when it finishes).
+- `--outs-persist <path>` - declare output file or directory that will not be removed when `dvc repro` starts (but it can still be modified, overwritten, or even deleted by the stage command(s)).

 - `--outs-persist-no-cache <path>` - the same as `-outs-persist` except that outputs are not tracked by DVC (same as with `-O` above).